trufflesuite/trufflesuite.com/src/tutorial/index.md

 ## Background

-Pete Scandlon of Pete's Pet Shop is interested in using Ethereum as an efficient way to handle their pet adoptions.
+Pete Scandalion of Pete's Pet Shop is interested in using Ethereum as an efficient way to handle their pet adoptions.
 The store has space for 16 pets at a given time, and they already have a database of pets.
 As an initial proof of concept, **Pete wants to see a dapp which associates an Ethereum address with a pet to be adopted.**

 The website structure and styling will be supplied. **Our job is to write the smart contract and front-end logic for its usage.**